By The Hospitable Team

 - Click Confirm to process the refund amount and the cancellation.

 Depending on your reason for the cancellation, you may qualify for a cancellation waiver.
+That may happen if the reason for cancellation is out of your control.
+Remember that Vrbo might ask you to prove this and provide documentation supporting your circumstances.
+Vrbo reviews requests for a cancellation waiver on a case-by-case basis for eligibility.
 And if you don’t receive a waiver, your cancellation will negatively affect your ranking metrics.

 How to Edit Cancellation Policy?